 - Is Single and Happy an Oxymoron?

-A: Being single and happy can be a trick in our society.
+A: Being single and happy can be a trick in a culture that is obsessed with couples.
 It’s hard to avoid the not-so-subtle message that coupledom is a measure of success.
-Every time you turn on the radio, you hear love songs.
-Movies and novels typically revolve around steamy, irresistible romances.
-The billboard on your drive to work features a diamond ring.
-The sign at your bank reads, “Save for a sunny day” with a picture of an impossibly attractive husband, wife, and two happy children carrying buckets and tiny plastic shovels, presumably on their way to a magical day of sandcastle building and sunbathing.
-Where is your sunny day, you wonder?
-Where is the partner who will love and cherish you?
+Every time you turn on the radio you hear love songs, and even the billboard on your drive to work features a diamond ring.
 The pressure to find “the one” can feel overwhelming.
 But don’t worry.
 It gets better.

 Take a deep breath and follow these five steps to a new, happy you.

 1) Get perspective.
 The fact is, being in a relationship has its ups and downs like everything else in life.
-Those days at the beach might include crazy, beautiful make out sessions, but they also involve sand in the eyes, cuts and scrapes from walking barefoot on seashells, and cranky kids who are in dire need of lunch and a nap.
 Your life will not miraculously transform into a glossy Hollywood movie the second you fall in love or get married.
-There will still be beautiful days, and crummy days.
+There will still be beautiful days, and dreary days.

 3) Connect with your support system.
 Your friends and family can be the best support system in the world if you let them.
 Even if your friends are married, they still need quality time with people other than their spouses.
 Plan weekly or monthly outings with each group of friends, and stick to your plans.
 Ask your friends to invite their friends who you haven’t yet met, and your social circle will quickly grow.
 You might just meet your match when you’re not even looking.

 4) Take care of yourself.
 Eat healthy, exercise, and dress to impress.
-When you look better, you’ll feel better, and you will attract attention from potential matches.
+You will feel better, and you will attract attention from potential matches.
 Treat yourself to homemade meals, and dinners out with friends.
 Get an extravagant haircut if you can afford it.
 Have you always wanted to take music lessons?
 Do it.
 Why are you waiting for someone else to spoil you?
 You can spoil yourself right now, no partner needed.